Theory of Evolution Published: Aug.20,1858

 They remained friends, however, until Darwin’s death in 1882, after which Wallace became one of more famous scientists in Great Britain, even being awarded the Order of Merit, the highest honor that a British citizen can be given by the king or queen.

 But in the late 19th century and early 20th century, the theory of natural selection fell out of favor.
 By the time it started to regain acceptance again in the 1930s, Wallace’s role in its development had faded.
 Darwin, as the scientist who had written the acclaimed book on the subject, became synonymous with evolution.

 Darwin is buried in Westminster Abbey and has hundreds of statues honoring him around the world.
-This November, Wallace will finally get his own statue in London’s Museum of Natural History.
-It will be dedicated 100 years, to the day, after his death.
+In November, 2013 Wallace finally got his own statue in London’s Museum of Natural History.
+It was dedicated 100 years, to the day, after his death.